 We made a commitment to you that we would provide you with timely information about Enron’s business strategy and performance, so this email is intended to provide an explanation about our earnings this quarter.

 Over the past few months, we have met with analysts to discuss Enron’s performance.
-We received considerable feedback from investors and analysts that we needed to do a better job providing information about our financials.
-As a result, this quarter we are providing additional information about our businesses.
-For example, while we have provided volume figures for North America and Europe, this is the first quarter we have provided financials for those regions.
-In addition, information about our global assets had previously been included in our numbers for Wholesale Services, and this quarter they are reported separately.
-We are also providing more detail about our gas pipeline business and Portland General.
-Even though our broadband business is now part of Enron Wholesale Services, we are continuing to report that business separately.
+We received considerable feedback from investors and analysts that we needed to expand our financial reporting to include details for more of our business units.
+In response to that feedback, we have provided results separately for several of our business units.
+For example, while we have provided volume figures for North America and Europe, this is the first quarter we have provided financials separately for Enron Americas and for Europe and Other Commodities.
+In addition, information about our global assets had previously been included in our numbers for Wholesale Services.
+This quarter they are reported separately.
+Finally, even though our broadband business is now part of Enron Wholesale Services, we are continuing to report that business separately.

 Following are the highlights of our businesses: